 And so, the days when business and government could work hand-in-hand on a strong regional policy seem long gone.
 Men like Odebrecht are no longer striking advantageous deals with the Cubans, backed by heavily subsidized and opaque credit from Brazilian public banks.
 In this sense, the Petrobras scandal has already deeply transformed Brazil’s global outreach.

-Yet the most tangible damage of the turmoil to rent and electricity and internet bills.
+Yet the most tangible damage of the turmoil to Brazil’s foreign policy can be seen in the ministry of foreign affairs’ budget.
+Initially Itamaraty, as the ministry is known, was literally running out of cash.
+After drastic budget cuts, Brazilian ambassadors from Tokyo to the WTO started missing rent and electricity and internet bills.
 According to the local media, the Brazilian government is studying “selective defaults” on financial commitments to international and regional organizations, including the United Nations and the Organization of American States (OAS).
 At the United Nations, Brazil’s debt—roughly $225 million in 2015—is second only to that of the United States (totaling $3 billion according to some sources, although the United States is also the organization’s largest contributor by far).
 In terms of its debt to the OAS, last January, after Brazil agreed to make a payment—of just one dollar—some Caribbean countries tried to push forward some form of punishment.
 Even after paying an additional $3.4 million since, Brazil still owes the organization $15.29 million.

 After dramatic budget restructuring late last year, Brazil’s foreign ministry stopped missing payments on its embassies’ bills.
 But the debt to international organizations is still growing and, in November, Rousseff canceled at the last minute a trip to Japan and Vietnam and blamed it on fiscal constraints.